Curriculum: RN to BSN Online

 Credit: 3

-This course uses a competency based conceptual framework to facilitate knowledge of community based nursing and population health.
-Students will apply community and population health competencies in the design of a community-focused intervention plan with a community partner.
-Students use the Core Public Health Functions to promote health and reduce risk across the life span.
+This course is designed to facilitate the transition of the RN student to the role of professional nurse in the community through project-based learning experience.
+Students have opportunities to apply community/public health competencies in the design of a community-focused intervention plan with a community partner.
+Students use the core public health functions to promote health and reduce risk across the life span.

 3